 The Shaolin Cane is a square headed thick wooden and metal instrument.
 The movements of this form are powerful and definite.
 The cane looks to have significant weight and, like the Big Knife, might be useful for developing "heavy" power.
 The actions include striking, chopping, hooking and smashing.
 The movements are single and double handed and left and right.
 Some interesting changes from hand to hand and around the back.
 One of the rarer cane forms.

-VCD#491 Shaolin style CHI MEI STAFF
+VCD#491 Shaolin style Chi Mei Staff

-About 1 Hour, See Main VCD page for prices, Chinese/English
+About 1 Hour, VCD pricing, Chinese/English

 By Shi Guo Gong Shaolin chief coach